MicrosoftDocs/azure-devops-docs/docs/organizations/security/provide-stakeholder-pipeline-access.md

 ::: moniker range="azure-devops"

 > [!NOTE]
-> To enable the new user interface for the Project Permissions Settings Page, see [Enable preview features](../../project/navigation/preview-features.md).
+> To enable the Project Permissions Settings Page user interface that is in preview, see [Enable preview features](../../project/navigation/preview-features.md).

 #### [Preview page](#tab/preview-page)